JanWiszniowski/Ha3Py/docs/source/configuration.rst

     the maximum magnitude is estimated by this method whereas the 'm_max_assessment' parameter is used in some bayesian methods, which requires the pre-estimation of the maximum magnitude from data.
+    When  this parameter is defined, `prior_m_max` `sd_prior_m_max` must be defined Available options:

+    `bayesian_normal`- In this method the bayesian likelihood function is normal trunkated to maximum observed magnitude and maximum possible magnitude,

+    `bayesian_normal_unlimited` - In this method the bayesian likelihood function is normal,

+    `bayesian_by_shift` - In this method the Cornel bayesian likelihood function is shofted by the maximum magnitude estimated by non bayesian method,

+    `bayesian_fiducial` - The method assumes that the database information on maximum magnitude (in our case, seismic event catalogue) is expressed in the form of the fiducial distribution,

+    `fixed_value` - Primitive method, where the prior maximum magnitude is not modufied.

 :bayesian_m_max_estimator: (str) The bayesian maximum magnitude likelihood point estimator.
-    Three estimators are available: 'max' - maximum likelihood, 'expected' - expected likelihood, and 'median' - median likelihood treated as a probability distribution.
+    Three estimators are available: `max` - maximum likelihood, `expected` - expected likelihood, and `median` - median likelihood treated as a probability distribution.
 :m_min_ref: (float) The minimum magnitude definition defined for maximum magnitude estimation.
     It is optional.
 When is not defined, the minimum magnitude of all catalogs is used ``m_min``.
     However, ``m_min`` can be small, which is numerically not recommended.
+:delta: (str) The method of :math:`\Delta` calculation in the maximum magnitude assessment
+    by solving the formula :math:`\widehat{m}_{max} = m_{max}^{obs}+\Delta`.
+    There two available methods of :math:`\Delta` calculation:
+    `Kijko-Sellevoll` and `Tate-Pisarenko`.

 Other parameters
 ================